This explains indexes, indexing, index controls, and index requirements in SPK.

 displaying complete package information requires reading the package

-from the repository directly, not from an index.
+from the repository directly, not just the subset of data in an index.

 If index use is enabled in the config file, it can be disabled with